Top 6 At-Home Exosome Serums Compared: Plant vs Stem-Cell Derived (2026)

 What we looked at

 The exosome category exploded in 2024 and 2025.
-In May 2026 it sits in a strange place.
+In August 2026 it sits in a strange place.

 But the regulatory floor is also clear.
-The FDA has approved zero exosome products for any use, a cosmetic or medical, as of May 2026.
+The FDA has approved zero exosome products for any use, a cosmetic or medical, as of August 2026.

-Every "exosome serum" you can buy at home is marketed as a cosmetic (FDA Public Safety Notification, 2023).
+Every "exosome serum" you can buy at home is marketed as a cosmetic (FDA Public Safety Notification, 2019).
 That means no FDA-reviewed efficacy claims, no FDA-reviewed dosing, no FDA-reviewed manufacturing standards.

-ExoCobio sits at the top because it built the category.
+ExoCoBio sits at the top because it built the category.
 The Seoul-based biotech holds key patents on rose stem-cell exosome isolation via its ExoSCRT technology (ASCE+, 2026).

 2. Plated Skin Science INTENSE Serum — US Clinical Pedigree (Verdict: Best US-developed pick)